georgehalal/academic-kickstart/content/home/about.md

 # Biography

 Born and raised in Syria, my family and I moved to Lebanon in 2012 due to the Syrian Civil War.
 After graduating high school in Lebanon, I moved to the U.S. for college and my family moved to Dubai, UAE.
 I am now an undergraduate senior at Lehigh University, majoring in physics and minoring in applied mathematics.
-I use machine learning techniques (a form of artificial intelligence) to analyze data coming from ultrarelativistic heavy ion collisions to better understand the strong force (Quantum Chromodynamics).
-I plan on pursuing a Ph.D. in Experimental High Energy Physics upon graduation and eventually working as a professor at a research university.
+I use machine learning techniques, a form of artificial intelligence, to analyze data from ultrarelativistic heavy ion collisions at the STAR experiment at RHIC to study strong interactions.
+I plan on pursuing a Ph.D. in experimental high energy physics upon graduation and eventually working as a professor at a research university.